miguelraz/academic-kickstart/content/post/hardware/index.md

 Notice also that the compiler chooses to use 4 different `ymm` SIMD registers, `ymm0` to `ymm3`, whereas in my example assembly code, I just used one register `rax`.
 This is because, if you use 4 independent registers, then you don't need to wait for one `vpaddq` to complete (remember, it had a ~3 clock cycle latency) before the CPU can begin the next.

 ## Branch prediction<a id='branches'></a>
-When a CPU executes instructions, every instruction needs to go through multiple steps, classically the three "fetch", "decode" and "execute" steps, each taking one clock cycle or more.
-Thus, a CPU instruction must take multiple clock cycles.
-However, the steps use different circuits of the CPU, and so while one instruction is being executed, another is being decoded and a third is being fetched.
-This results in much faster throughput, in theory one instruction per cycle.

-This also means that CPU instructions are being "queued" into the *pipeline* some time before they are actually executed in the final execute step.
+As mentioned previously, CPU instructions take multiple cycles to complete, but may be queued into the CPU before the previous instruction has finished computing.
 So what happens when the CPU encounters a branch (i.e. a jump instruction)?
 It can't know which instruction to queue next, because that depends on the instruction that it just put into the queue and which has yet to be executed.

 Modern CPUs make use of *branch prediction*.
 The CPU has a *branch predictor* circuit, which guesses the correct branch based on which branches were recently taken.
 In essense, the branch predictor attempts to learn simple patterns in which branches are taken in code, while the code is running.
 After queueing a branch, the CPU immediately queues instructions from whatever branch predicted by the branch predictor.
 The correctness of the guess is verified later, when the queued branch is being executed.
 If the guess was correct, great, the CPU saved time by guessing.
 If not, the CPU has to empty the pipeline and discard all computations since the initial guess, and then start over.
 This process causes a delay of a few nanoseconds.